5 Easy Steps to Build Customer Loyalty

 Check out these five tips from Replacements for cultivating loyal customers:

 1. Know what makes your customers tick.

 Before you can build loyalty, you need to know what attracts customers to your company in the first place.
 Replacements senior vice president of e-commerce Jack Whitley says their company has found a niche within a niche, so they know their customers well.

 They connect buyers to the world's largest selection of old and new dinnerware.
 Each year, the company gets thousands of letters from emotional customers.
 For instance, one husband said his wife was stunned when she opened her Christmas present to find replacement plates for those she'd lost in Hurricane Katrina.

-Page worked one-on-one with his customers so they always knew where he was in the process of finding their dinnerware.
+When he started his company, Page worked one on one with his customers so they always knew where he was in the process of finding their dinnerware.
 As the company grew, he used technology to help customers feel cared for.

 Now orders and shipping information are all seamlessly automated.
 The moment Replacements fills an order, customers receive FedEx status-tracking information via email so they know their precious package is on its way.

 4. Make the delivery experience your top priority.

 Nothing can lose a customer faster than making shipping errors and sending damaged goods.
 Investing in the best shipping methods can make or break customer loyalty.